 - Overall ECCO-related execution modus: These determine whether a pure forward run, a sensitivity run or an iteration of optimization is performed.
 These options are not needed in the present context. - Adjoint support package: pkg/autodiff/ This package contains hand-written adjoint code such as active file handling, flow directives for files which must not be differentiated, and TAMC-specific header files. #define ALLOW\AUTODIFF\TAMC defines TAMC-related features in the code. #define ALLOW\TAMC\CHECKPOINTING enables the checkpointing feature of TAMC (see Section 7.1.3).
 In the present example a 3-level checkpointing is implemented.
 The code contains the relevant store directives, common block and tape initializations, storing key computation, and loop index handling.
 The checkpointing length at each level is defined in file code\ad/tamc.h, see below.
-The out and intermediate loop directives are contained in the files pkg/autodiff/checkpoint\lev3\directives.h, pkg/autodiff/checkpoint\lev2\directives.h. #define ALLOW\AUTODIFF\MONITOR enables the monitoring of intermediate adjoint variables (see Section 7.2.5.4). #define ALLOW\DIVIDED\ADJOINT enables adjoint dump and restart (see Section 7.4).
+The out and intermediate loop directives are contained in the files pkg/autodiff/checkpoint\lev3\directives.h, pkg/autodiff/checkpoint\lev2\directives.h. #define ALLOW\AUTODIFF\MONITOR enables the monitoring of intermediate adjoint variables (see Section - Cost function package: pkg/cost/ This package contains all relevant routines for initializing, accumulating and finalizing the cost function (see Section 7.2.4). #define ALLOW\COST enables all general aspects of the cost function handling, in particular the hooks in the forward code for initializing, accumulating and finalizing the cost function. #define ALLOW\COST\TRACER includes the call to the cost function for this particular experiment, eqn.
+(4.50).